LLNL/axom/src/axom/primal/docs/sphinx/idxuniformgrid.rst

    :language: C++

-The ``UniformGrid`` has its best effect when objects are roughly the same size and evenly distributed over the region of interest, and when buckets are close to the characteristic size of objects in the region of interest.
+The ``UniformGrid`` has its best effect when objects are roughly the same size and evenly distributed over the region of interest, and when bins are close to the characteristic size of objects in the region of interest.